AntoniaSophia/DRLND_ContinuousControl/Report.md

 Basically the data structure of the regular replay memory and FIFO is almost similar, just the order of the elements is different.
 As already indicated in the first project "BananaCollector" my result could indicate that using a FIFO is more efficient, but in fact just running a few tests in one project is definitely not enough to conclude on that.
 I admit, I was just playing around with some ideas I found in the Internet....

-As I recognized the calculations in Jupyter notebook are different compared to execution on command line.
-Executed on command line the task was even solved in ?? episodes - even much faster!
-I have no idea why it is like that, for your reference I've added the corresponding calculations in my Anaconda command line:
-[in case someone could tell me the reason of this behavior I would be grateful]
+As I recognized the calculations in Jupyter notebook is different compared to execution on command line.
+Executed on command line the task was even solved in 18 episodes - even much faster!
+I've observed the same behavior in the first project BananaCollector, but just thought it was randomly because the initial weights might have been different.
+Let's observe this further in future - but in case someone knows the reason of this behavior I would be grateful!

 Further potential improvements:
-- ?
+- Tuning the batch size and size of the short term memory
+- Targeted tests in order to find out whether the idea of the short term memory is really better or just in this special case (or even just on my laptop)
+- Further tuning of the hyperparameters, e.g. by evolution algorithms

 ## Final remark - famous last works... ;-)
 As I'm completely new to deep reinforcement learning, I was really really glad when the first project came and I could start some coding.
 There was so much of theory and new terms and somehow I felt like having to learn 20 years of research within a few weeks.
-I was very happy that I could all bits and pieces together and solve the task now in much less than 50 episodes.
-Compared to the first project I think I have understoop almost every detail of the solution
+I was hoping the amount of theory is getting a bit less, but the opposite was the case.
+Despite even more theory and input I felt it was easier to digest for me.
+I was very happy that I could all bits and pieces together and solve the task now in 22 episodes.
+Compared to the first project I think I have understood almost 80% of the details.

-All in all it was a lot of fun, I really learned a lot of new things and enjoyed!
+All in all, again it was a lot of fun, I really learned a lot of new things and enjoyed!